ckyriaco/Capstone/README.md

 For a more in depth look at CMMC and it's levels of certification, visit [CMMC_Research.md](Docs/CMMC_Research.md)
 _________________________________________________________________________________________________________________________________________________________________________________

-### **Main Goal:**
+### **Main Goal:** ###

-The goal of this project is to create an auditing system that allows authorized security admin to audit their active directory servers for CMMC compliance.
+The goal of this project is to create an auditing system that allows authorized security admin to audit their active directory servers for CMMC compliance daily.
 This process should be easily automated by being initiated as a task within any automation pipeline that ARA prefers.
 A framework for how to create additional audit fuctionality with pyad will be constructed as well.

+***Case for change:***

+1. The client's current system is at CMMC stage 2 through manual audit and remediation.
+2. Current auditing takes 2 or more days and remediation takes a variable amount of time.
+3. Will make it possible to audit (and remediation if requested) in minutes on thousands of employee accounts.
+4. Save overhead hours and cost needed for auditing (from days of work monthly to minutes of work daily for auditing).
+5. Level up to stage 3 once a successful implementation is acheived.

 ***Base functionality list to reach our main goal:***
 1. Use AD to identify computers, verify that the computer has a distinct name, the name follows the convention, and it requires the user to log in.